-Most of the power loads are inductive and causes the current to lag the voltage.
-In order to overcome this few power factor correction techniques are adapted, that helps in neutralizing this lagging current.
+Most of the power loads are inductive and cause the current to lag the voltage.
+In order to overcome this few power factor correction techniques are adapted, which helps in neutralizing this lagging current.
 The most common P.F. correction technique is the usage of static capacitors in parallel to the load.
 Static capacitors supply leading current to the system and reduce the lag.
 Capacitor banks are connected in parallel to inductive loads.
 These capacitors are switched using a contactor based on the requirement.
 Static VAR compensators are also used for p.f. correction.
-These are power electronic version of reactive power compensators and make use of thyristors for capacitor switching instead of contactors.
+These are power electronic versions of reactive power compensators and make use of thyristors for capacitor switching instead of contactors.

 Power factor correction calculation

 We can measure the supply voltage using a voltmeter and the current drawn by the load using an ammeter.
-From these data we can calculate the current p.f., apparent power and reactive power consumed by the load, using the formulae below.
+From these data we can calculate the current p.f., apparent power, and reactive power consumed by the load, using the formulae below.

 Apparent power = V x I (Measured using ammeter and voltmeter)